LaffertyDev/Portal0/README.md

 On dev, I have SCSS middleware which will automatically compile whenever my routes are hit

+### Setting up React & Typescript

+WHY DO I NEED SO MANY DEPENDENCIES TO RUN TS REACT?!?!?!

+1. Install react/react-dom dependencies
+2. Convert all files to .ts/.tsx
+3. Install webpack dependency (ts react will NOT work without it)
+4. Install awesome-typescript-loader (again, ts react will NOT work without it)

 # Todo

 1. Further flesh out site design & layout